zybex86/fading-suns-tools/README.md

 ## Tests

+All tests are placed inside their respective app folder inside the `tests` directory.
 Unit tests run using *PyTest*.
 You can run them using the `pytest` command, using the dedicated scripts or by using the `tox` command.

 ## Docker